Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 10 (Comma Operator)

 This section is about using commas to extend the usage of a previous peice of code.
 Its most commonly used when initilizing variables but can also be used in loops.
 Check the file to see it's usage in loops.

+## Section 11 (Type Conversions)

+This section is about type conversions.
+So turning integer into floats, expressions into booleans, and concatenating.
+C++ already does most of that for you but there are certain ways to assure you wont get errors when trying to do it yourself.
+Check the file for examples.
+This is definitely one of the most useful chapters I have come across as type conversion was something I never learned fully in java and was definitely the source of countless errors.